santoniriccardo/hft-crypto-streaming/README.md

 ### Week 5
 Either continue working on unfinished tasks from weeks 3/4, or extend to stream information from more exchanges + asset classes.
 Work on valuation model more.

+## Milestone

+### Work Completed
+So far, we have completed a majority of the parallel streaming of asset information work, past the 125% mark we were looking to achieve.
+We have setup our parallel streaming infrastructure to currently stream 2 assets from 8 different exchanges.
+This has lent itself to to a parallel model utilizing 16 cores, each streaming an exchange asset pair.
+Not only that, but we are in a position to scale the number of exchanges and cryptocurrencies to ~20 and >50 respectively.
+This new goal is feasible given our infstracture, and will help scale the problem size so that we can see larger advantages from parallelism.
+Further, we have been working on our initial valuation model, working with a volume weighted average price model.
+This is computed within each exchange + cryptocurrency pair, and is then aggregated by another thread to provide an consistent internal oracle of the current price of the curreny.
+This is similar to the Pyth network, alowing us to coalesce market data from a number of exchanges into one internal view.
+There are still some parallel aspects in this regard that we aim to solve, such as the synchronization and passing of information from the streaming cores to the compute cores.
+Further, we aim to increase the computation required for the valuation/aggregation models in order to further scale the problem size.

+### Deliverables

+We are confident in being able to produce all of our deliverables, and if anything, we believe to exceed the problem/solution size originally anticipated, as mentioned above.

+### Poster Session

+We plan to show the architecture of our solution, both the streaming aspect and message passing/aggregation of the various valuation models.
+We will also showcase any parallelism required within the valuation/aggregation model itself.
+We aim to show graphs of the relative speedup and increase in throughput by parallelizing along the various exchanges/cryptocurrencies.

+### Concerns
+We have no major concerns at this point in time.
+One concern that we discussed with Professor Beckmann was the problem size and actual need for parallization.
+However, given the work we have conducted so far we are confident in surpassing this for a number of reasons.
+For one, we are at a good spot to scale up the problem size by a signficant amount in terms of the number of exchanges and assets we will compute on.
+Further, we have defined various extensions to the valuation model in order for it to perform more computation.